dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 connects to."
 Each cluster has a name, which *traffic* extends to be a domain name.
 See "Naming Clusters" below.

-The use case for this plugin is when a cluster has endpoints running in multiple (Kubernetes?) clusters and you need to steer traffic to (or away) from these endpoints, i.e. endpoint A needs to be upgraded, so all traffic to it is drained.
+The use case for this plugin is when a cluster has endpoints running in multiple (e.g. Kubernetes) clusters and you need to steer traffic to (or away) from these endpoints, i.e. endpoint A needs to be upgraded, so all traffic to it is drained.
 Or the entire Kubernetes needs to upgraded, and *all* endpoints need to be drained from it.